hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 You can find the project here: [https://github.com/PaulDuvall/gha-aws-oidc-bootstrap/](https://github.com/PaulDuvall/gha-aws-oidc-bootstrap/)

+## Overview

+The `gha-aws-oidc-bootstrap` project leverages a robust, Jinja2-based workflow for secure, scalable AWS IAM integration with GitHub Actions.
+This approach minimizes manual steps, enforces best practices, and ensures every repository always has the correct configuration.

 ## From Static Secrets to Ephemeral Trust

 There are varying levels of risk when it comes to AWS credentials in CI/CD: